 For most of us we don’t consider the brain power required to watch a film, make our way to work each day on our usual route or enjoy a conversation with a group of friends.
 But for those living with mitochondrial disease, delayed information processing can be a major burden.
 The concentration required and the attention needed for such everyday activities can be too much, significantly impacting daily life.

 Storing information that we might need in the future, recalling an instruction to solve a problem or remembering experiences we would take pleasure in recalling, can also be difficult.
 Whether that’s remembering a PIN number, the date of a loved-one’s birthday or an anniversary or, in the more immediate term, the name of somebody you’re introduced to at a party.
 Mitochondrial diseases can significantly impact long and short term memory and the information we’re able to remember day-to-day.

 Or imagine looking out of the window and seeing a cat in the garden.
 You know it’s a cat.
-It might be your But you can’t find the word ‘cat’ in your head to describe it.
-This is the effect that cognitive impairment can have on language skills, one of the higher level functions of our brain.
-Even just finding the right words when telling a story can be difficult, or remembering how to write down words and phrases you might want to use.
+It might be yours but you can’t find the word ‘cat’ in your head to describe it.
+This is the effect that cognitive impairment can have on language skills, one of the higher-level functions of our brain.
+Even just finding the right words when telling a story can be difficult or remembering how to write down words and phrases you might want to use.